-- the risks, costs, and benefits to us; - the impact on a director's independence in the event the related person is a director, immediate family member of a director or an entity with which a director is affiliated; - the terms of the transaction; - the availability of other sources for comparable services or products; and - the terms available to or from, as the case may be, unrelated third parties.
+• the risks, costs, and benefits to us;

+- the impact on a director's independence in the event the related person is a director, immediate family member of a director or an entity with which a director is affiliated; - the terms of the transaction; - the availability of other sources for comparable services or products; and - · the terms available to or from, as the case may be, unrelated third parties.

 Our audit committee will approve only those transactions that it determines are fair to us and in our best interests.
-All of the transactions described above were entered into prior to the adoption of such policy.